• An exciting school where children are healthy and safe in a caring and supportive environment. (CHILD)

 We believe that learning must be tailored to the individual needs of the children in the class and that every class needs addressing differently to ensure equality of opportunity.

 It is a challenge to make this a reality of course, but one that is worth the time and effort involved.
-If we do so we will have achieved our three main aims, shared with staff and governors, on my first day at Swalecliffe seven years ago, which are:
+If we do so we will have achieved our three main aims, which are:

-1) To build on all that is Good or better about Swalecliffe and to make it an
+To continue to build on all that is exceptional about Swalecliffe.

 (To do this through collaboration and not in competition–apart from in Sporting fixtures!)